 FIGURE 3.
-Increasing the concentration of 131I-chTNT-1/B antibody in the patient dose by labeling either in a conventional beaker (A) or in an In-Line apparatus (B and C).
+Increasing the concentration of $^{131}$ I-chTNT-1/B antibody in the patient dosage by labeling either in a conventional beaker (A) or in an In-Line apparatus (B,C).
 Binding potency and % monomer are measured from the left y-axis, while free iodide is measured from the right y-axis.
-Note: Due to technical difficulties on day 5 of the 0.63 GBq/mg (17 mCi/mg) labeling reactions, only one of two datasets for binding potency could be used, hence, the lack of error bars for that particular day 5 dataset in (C).
+Note: Due to technical difficulties on day 5 of the 17 mCi/mg labeling reactions, only one of two datasets for binding potency could be used, hence, the lack of error bars for that particular day 5 dataset in (C).